Call now in confidence immediate help & advice 24/7

 Family therapy at a drug and alcohol rehab in Plymouth

-Alternatively, there is also the option to access care at a private rehab in Plymouth.
 Both options have their positives and drawbacks, and it’s important to have all the facts before making a decision.

-The admissions process for private rehab in Plymouth is much faster than that of council-funded clinics, with many people receiving immediate access to treatment.
-There are no long waiting lists and you will often be able to enter a treatment centre within one or two days of initial contact.
+The admissions process for private drug and alcohol rehab in Plymouth is much faster than that of council-funded clinics, with many people receiving immediate access to treatment.

-The variety of treatments available may differ between these two options.
-Private rehab clinics usually offer a wide range of therapies including holistic methods such as equine and music therapy, while council-funded clinics are often limited to more traditional methods.
+Private drug and alcohol rehab clinics in Plymouth and elsewhere usually offer a wide range of addiction therapies, including holistic methods such as equine and music therapy, while council-funded drug and alcohol rehab clinics are often limited to more traditional methods.

-Addiction is not considered a ‘choice’ or ‘moral failing’ on behalf of the addiction sufferer [25] – rehab is about treating the disease of addiction.
+Addiction is not considered a ‘choice’ or ‘moral failing’ on behalf of the drug or alcohol addiction sufferer [25] – drug and alcohol rehab is about treating the disease of addiction.

 Gardens outside a rehab in Plymouth

-They often experience milder and less unpleasant withdrawal symptoms as they are prescribed various medications, and receive immediate medical treatment in the event of an emergency.
+They often experience milder and less unpleasant withdrawal symptoms as they are prescribed various medications and receive immediate medical treatment in the event of an emergency.

 The success rates of residential rehabs in Plymouth are higher than outpatient programmes or home detoxes, simply because the patient has been removed from an unhealthy environment and shielded against temptation.